November (2017 film): Plot

 Hans and Liina try to use mystical powers so that their unrequited love could change into requited love.
 Liina can transform into a werewolf, and watches Hans as he stares at the Baroness' window at night.
 Seeing how smitten Hans is with the Baroness, Liina consults the local witch, Minna, who gives her an arrow and tells her to fling it at the Baroness when she looks out her window, saying that the arrow will split the Baroness' skull and spill her brains out.
 Liina stands watch at the manor one night, and sees the Baroness atop the manor, sleepwalking.
 She cannot bring herself to kill the Baroness, however; Liina materializes atop the manor and pulls the Baroness back from the edge.

 Hans, meanwhile, fashions a kratt out of a snowman and tries to trick the devil with the three black currants.
 But the devil has wised up to the ruse and forces Hans into trading his own soul in order that his kratt may be imbued with one.
 Hans tries to use the kratt to bring him the Baroness; however, the kratt sadly replies that it cannot steal humans, only livestock and inanimate things.
 Hans then consults his kratt about love and romance; the kratt, made out of snow made out of water that has seen many things, enchants Hans with tales of romances it has witnessed through millennia.

-The witch Minna asks why Liina didn't kill the Baroness; she replies that Hans loves the Baroness, and that he might die of sadness if she died.
-The witch is revealed to be an old spurned love of Raak, who in spite cast a spell that killed his wife and Liina's mother.
-But in a rare spirit of forgiveness, Minna confides to Raak her concern over Liina's unrequited feelings.
-In a last effort to enchant Hans, the witch asks Raak to ask Liina if she can procure a dress the baroness might wear.
+The witch Minna asks why Liina did not kill the Baroness; she replies that Hans loves the Baroness, and that he might die of sadness if she died.
+The witch is revealed to be an old spurned love of Sander, who in spite cast a spell that killed his wife.
+But in a rare spirit of forgiveness, Minna confides to Sander her concern over Liina's unrequited feelings.
+In a last effort to enchant Hans, the witch asks Sander to ask Liina if she can procure a dress the baroness might wear.
 Luise, the baron's housekeeper, who has been pilfering the old Baroness' garments and other belongings, trades in the old Baroness' last gown for a silver brooch that Liina's forebears had been safeguarding as part of the Raak family treasure.